If you're just running VoIP and some run-of-the mill data traffic, coming up with a marking scheme for your QoS

 For videoconferencing traffic, assign it a value of 4 at layer 2 and IP Precedence.
 For DSCP, use a value of AF41, which is class 4, and still a low drop probability.

 For streaming video, use a value of 1 in both the IP Precedence and layer 2 CoS.
-For DSCP, use AF13, which is class one, with a high drop probability, as this is less preferred and also more tolerant of dropped packets than most of
+For DSCP, use AF13, which is class one, with a high drop probability, as this is less preferred and also more tolerant of dropped packets than most of the previous types of traffic.

 Finally, for your data, it is generally recommended that you use values 0 to 2 as appropriate, for layer 2 CoS and layer 3's IP Precedence.
 For DSCP, use AF13 or AF23, which are classes one and two, with a high drop probability.
 If your data traffic is non-reliable (e.g. something besides TCP-based) and not very tolerant of packet loss, you can change the drop probability to medium by using AF22.